Aarhus-University-ECE/SOFACE-assignment-8/README.md

 2. It does not rely on package managers that may break

 To install zmq from source run the following commands:
+(May vary with newer versions, check the github for updated install commands)

 ```bash
 # install libzmq from source